GilbertQue/Fabric/README.md

 **"Blog - Update IR Policy"** This will update your Incremental Refresh Policy based on the dates provided in the notebook.

 **"Reading Table from Another Lakehouse"** Allows you to read a Lakehouse Table from a different App Workspace.

+**"Blog-Scanner API"** Download the Scanner API Data to a JSON file in your Lakehouse.